cnpryer/cnpryer.github.io/docs/building_a_digital_twin_for_a_logistics_firm.md

 Going from historically pickup-and-delivery representation to a partitioned sparse matrix indexed by stop pairs can be resource intensive.

-In addition, we also want to avoid running redundant compute.
+We also want to avoid running redundant compute.
+The same scenario shouldn't run twice.
+That could get expensive.

 And keep in mind, these models float around an NP-Hard problem space (VRP).
 Without due-diligence models built incorrectly might take too long to run.
 Or the experience needs to be developed around solve times.

 Improving our data storage for this vision and supporting efficient endpoints is a very interesting topic that our team is focused on for 2025.